Friedrich Feuerbach: Views

 Friedrich Feuerbach shared his brother Ludwig's materialistic humanism.
 However, he focused less on his brother's theories of the origin of religious alienation and more on the practical implications of religion.
 Religion requires of the believer "a perpetual sacrifice of his autonomous thinking."
 The desire for happiness is the most powerful human drive, but it can be fulfilled only if (a) human beings know their essential nature (Wesen) and (b) they love it.
 Christianity interferes with the first by replacing science with superstition; it hinders the second by portraying human beings as hopelessly weak and dependent on the will of an almighty God.
 It is the task of the State, through education and enlightened laws, to provide the material conditions of happiness.
 To do this, the State must emancipate itself from the influence of the Church.
-Although Church and State seem symbiotic, the priesthood merely a spiritual police force to complement the secular, in essence Church and State are in conflict: The essence and instrument of the State is the law, but the Church demands of believers obedience to the absolute will of God.
+Although Church and State seem symbiotic, the priesthood merely a spiritual police force to complement the secular.
+In essence, Church and State are in conflict: the essence and instrument of the State is the law, but the Church demands of believers obedience to the absolute will of God.
 As law is in conflict with arbitrary will, so the role of citizen is in conflict with that of believer.
 So the State must become secular, although Feuerbach acknowledges it will be difficult to remove religion from the minds of the people.
 The means to social reform is through education.
-Friedrich Feuebach's political ideal may be described as a kind of utopian socialism: a benevolent secular State that provides people with a scientific education, organises conditions of life rationally and encourages mutual love and assistance.
+Feuerbach's political ideal may be described as a kind of utopian socialism: a benevolent secular State that provides people with a scientific education, organises conditions of life rationally, and encourages mutual love and assistance.

-Although Friedrich Feurbach humbly thought of himself as a mere disseminator of his brother Ludwig's ideas, there were differences between them.
+Although Feuerbach humbly thought of himself as a mere disseminator of his brother Ludwig's ideas, there were differences between them.
 Ludwig's distinctive analysis of the concept of God as alienated 'species being' played little role in Friedrich's writings; Friedrich focused on the nefarious implications of God as absolute arbitrary willpower.
 The note of social radicalism of the professed 'communist' Ludwig was largely absent from Friedrich, who never clarified whether the secular state he envisioned presiding over a society based on mutual aid, could be established by the existing government by enlightened reform from above, or required a more radical change of system.
-Another difference concerns the role Friedrich Feuerbach assigns to the secular State in establishing conditions of universal happiness and enlightenment about religion; Ludwig Feuerbach places much less emphasis on the state and seems rather more hostile to it.
+Another difference concerns the role Friedrich assigns to the secular State in establishing conditions of universal happiness and enlightenment about religion; Ludwig places much less emphasis on the state and seems rather more hostile to it.

-In 2018 the Center of International Feuerbach Research at the University of Münster published the results of a conference concerning the relationship of Friedrich and Ludwig Feuerbach.
+In 2018, the Center of International Feuerbach Research at the University of Münster published the results of a conference concerning the relationship of Friedrich and Ludwig Feuerbach.
 Friedrich Feuerbach's Religion of Future was interpreted as a practical concept of a secular and public education to bring democracy forward.
-Following this view Wilhelm Marr misinterpreted the philosophy of the Feuerbachbrothers to an alarming extent.
+Following this view, Wilhelm Marr misinterpreted the philosophy of the Feuerbach brothers to an alarming extent.